kuangzijian/Image-Stitching-and-Perspective-Correction/README.md

 ```
 ![1](https://github.com/kuangzijian/Image-Stitching-and-Perspective-Correction/blob/main/results/dlt.png)

-### Perform Image warping and stitching using OpenCV for the warping and visualise.
+### Perform Image warping and stitching using OpenCV for the warping and visualization.

 ```
 - Image stitching using RANSAC